grebtsew/Object-and-facial-detection-in-python/README.md

 ```

 ### Models
 Models used in this repo are as mentioned above excluded.
-You will need to download them from linked repos or from link below, see code or readme in `Learning & documentation folder`.
+You will need to download them from linked repos or from link below, see code or readme in `Learning & documentation`-folder.
 I'm working with the models outside of the git repo in a folder named "model".
 The folder architecture looks like this:

 github/
 - model/